Montgomery in potential bid for Record group – Daily Business

 National World, run by the former Mirror Group boss and News of the World editor David Montgomery, issued a statement after the London Stock Exchange closed yesterday stating it was “at the early stages of exploring a possible offer for the entire issued and to be issued share capital of Reach.”

-In last night’s statement National World said there has been no contact with the Reach board, but the markets would expect any bid to be in the region of £450m.
+In last night’s statement National World said there has been no contact with the Reach board.

-National World, which is quoted on the London Stock Exchange, owns a number of big city titles and online franchises.
-It has a market value of ££55.78 million much smaller than Reach which last night was valued at £327.75m before the markets were able to assess the possible offer.

-Montgomery’s company reported revenue of £43.5 million for the six months to the end of July against revenues at Reach of £297m.
+Montgomery’s company reported revenue of £43.5m for the six months to the end of July against revenues at Reach of £297m.

 A Reach spokesperson said: “The board of Reach notes the announcement by National World that it is considering a possible offer for the entire issued and to be issued share capital of the company.
 The board of Reach confirms that it has not received an approach from National World.”